-In light of the emergency measures being adopted in relation to Covid -19, the following changes in relation to the residential experience requirement has been introduced for graduates of post-primary languages programmes of ITE in summer 2021.
+In light of the continued impact of the pandemic during the current academic year, the following changes in relation to the residential experience requirement has been introduced for graduates of post-primary languages programmes of Initial Teacher Education in summer 2022.

 As part of the curricular subject requirements for all post-primary languages (including Gaeilge), there is a residential experience requirement of a period of 2 months/8 weeks.
-The Council has reduced this requirement to 6 weeks given the current restrictions on travel.
+The Council has reduced this requirement to 6 weeks given restrictions which were in place on travel up until recently.
 If you have not fully met the 6-week requirement when applying for registration with the Council, you will be granted registration with conditions.
+This will allow you to work as a fully qualified teacher while giving you additional time to fulfil the outstanding balance of the residency requirement.
+Extensions to this time may be requested under the Council’s standard extension request process.

 Evidence of verifiable residential experience in the country of the language or where the language is the vernacular (spoken language) must be supplied when applying for registration with the Council.
 This may be evidenced on your academic transcript of results or by submitting one of the following: